 We have entered into letter agreements with each of our current NEOs, which provide for severance payments and benefits in connection with certain terminations of employment.
-In addition, the stock awards granted to our NEOs would vest in connection with a qualifying termination of employment following a change in control, and the outstanding unvested time-based option awards (as applicable) would vest in connection with the realization by Vista of its investment returns of \$1.515 billion or more, in each case, subject to continued service through such time.
-These severance payments and benefits are more fully described below under "Potential Payments Upon Termination or Change in Control."
+In addition, the stock awards granted to our NEOs would vest in connection with a qualifying termination of employment following a change in control.
+For more information on the payments and benefits provided to our NEOs in connection with certain terminations or a change in control, see "Potential Payments Upon Termination or Change in Control."